An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms

 where $P_m $ is the power budget for $m^{\rm th}$ cell, whereas $\alpha_k^m$ and $s_k^m$ are the fraction of power allocated to and intended information signal for the $k^{\rm th}$ user in $m^{\rm th}$ cell, respectively.
-It is important to highlight that $\sum_{k=1}^{K_m}{ \alpha_k^m} = 1 \; \forall \; m$ in order to limit the power division within given budget.
-The presented system undergoes two types of interference: \begin{itemize} \item Intra-cell interference (IACI) owing to NOMA \item Inter-cell interference (IECI) due to frequency reuse \end{itemize} Therefore, using the conventional wireless communication model, the received signal at user $l$ in the $m^{\rm th}$ cell is given by
+It is important to highlight that $\sum_{k=1}^{K_m}{ \alpha_k^m} = 1, \; \forall m,$ in order to limit the power division within given budget.
+The presented system undergoes two types of interference: \begin{itemize} \item Intra-cell interference (IACI) owing to NOMA \item Inter-cell interference (IECI) due to frequency reuse \end{itemize}